cigroup-ol/metaopt/docs/index.rst

 sure that your objective function can run in parallel by avoiding global state and similar things.

 MetaOpt can both maximize and minimize objective functions.
-To do this, the :func:`metaopt.core.retuns.maximize` and :func:`metaopt.core.retuns.minimize` decorators can be used.
+To do this, the following decorators can be used:

+* :func:`metaopt.core.returns.util.decorator.maximize`
+* :func:`metaopt.core.returns.util.decorator.minimize`

 For example, to maximize the objective function, we use the `maximize` decorator as follows.

 .. code-block:: python

-    from metaopt.core.returns import maximize
+    from metaopt.core.returns.decorator import maximize
-    from metaopt.core import param
+    from metaopt.core.param.util import param

     @maximize("Fitness") # Also give the return value a descriptive name
     @param.int("a", interval=[-10, 10])